-Cybersecurity continues to be an evolving challenge for website designers and developers.
+Cybersecurity challenges continue to be an evolving for website designers and developers.
 Everyday, hackers create new malware strains and perform sophisticated attacks that can devastate client websites.

 SiteLock is promoting Cybersecurity Awareness Month and as a web designer or developer, it is imperative that you understand your role in the security of your clients’ websites.
 Many people assume that you are handling every aspect of the site, including its protection.
 Because of this, you must take action and understand how to provide that security.